About this Report

 This report is available online at http://safety.colostate.edu.
 A printed copy is available by request from the CSU Police Department or may be printed from the online version.
 The police department also makes the daily crime and fire logs available to anyone on request.

 This annual report is published no later than Oct.
-1 of each year and a notice of its publication is distributed via email to every CSU student and current employee.
-Prospective students are notified of the availability of the report by the Office of Admissions, and prospective employees are notified on the Human Resources website and in every job posting.
+1 of each year, unless otherwise determined by the US Department of Education, and a notice of its publication is distributed via email to every CSU student and current employee.
+The Office of Admissions notifies prospective students of the report availability, and prospective employees are notified as they apply through the Talent Management System.